 Pastor Otto first was introduced to Countryside in the early 1990s.
 As an atheist, Otto was convinced of the futility of religion and denied the validity of God’s Word.
 Through discipleship and the hearing of consistent preaching, God did a miraculous work in his life.
 As he came to Christ and grew rapidly, it was evident that God was calling Otto into service as a pastor.
 Upon receiving theological training at Calvary Bible College, Otto was brought on staff as Countryside’s first Associate Pastor.

 Currently, Otto serves as the associate pastor overseeing and teaching our Bible Institute, guiding our men’s and women’s ministries, and teaching a dynamic class to our college student and young married adults.
-He is married to Krista and enjoys grilling and spending time with his two children and their spouses.
-He is eagerly awaiting the arrival of his first grandchild this year.
+He is married to Krista and enjoys grilling and spending time with his two children, their spouses, and his first grandchild.

 Michael loves spending time with his wife Kimberly and their 3 children.
 He is in the midst of completing his MDiv at Midwestern Baptist Theological Seminary.